 Home » ESOL/Bilingual Endorsement

-The Division of Teacher Education offers endorsements in ESOL and Bilingual/ESOL.
+The Division of Education and Leadership offers endorsements in ESOL and Bilingual/ESOL.
 The program leads to an add-on endorsement to an Oregon teaching license and can be completed in three ways: by itself, or in conjunction with an undergraduate program or graduate program.

 Requirements for the Bilingual/ESOL endorsement are the same as the ESOL endorsement except that to be endorsed as Bilingual/ESOL a candidate must show language proficiency by completing at least 6 credits upper division foreign language coursework (i.e., 300 level or above) or by passing the TSPC- approved exam.
 For Spanish Language, the required exam is the Spanish NES (National Evaluation Series) exam.
 Further information about the test can be found on the Spanish test registration page.
 Additional Requirements: